 Interest expense was \$7.3 million for the year ended December 31, 2022, compared to \$8.4 million for the year ended December 31, 2021, a decrease of \$1.1 million.
 Interest expense for the year ended December 31, 2022 was comprised of the contractual coupon interest expense, the amortization of the debt discount and the accretion of the final payment fee associated with our Loan Agreement with Oxford Finance.
 Interest expense for the year ended December 31, 2021 was comprised of the contractual coupon interest expense, the amortization of the debt discount and the accretion of the final payment fee associated with our Loan Agreement with Oxford Finance and our Athyrium Credit Facility.
-During the year ended December 31, 2022, \$80.0 million of indebtedness was outstanding under our Loan Agreement until \$36.7 million was repaid on July 8, 2022 resulting in an outstanding indebtedness of \$43.3 million as of December 31, 2021, \$75.0 million of indebtedness was outstanding under the Athyrium Credit Facility until we repaid such indebtedness in full on May 4, 2021.
-During the year ended December 31, 2021, \$80.0 million of indebtedness was outstanding under our Loan Agreement 31, 2021, \$80.0 million of indebtedness was outstanding under our Loan Agreement 31, 2021, \$80.0 million of indebtedness was outstanding under our Loan Agreement 31, 2021, \$80.0 million of indebtedness was outstanding under our Loan Agreement 31, 2021, \$80.0 million of indebtedness was outstanding under our Loan Agreement after we drew down the tranche A term loan on May 4, 2021.
+During the year ended December 31, 2022, \$80.0 million of indebtedness was outstanding under our Loan Agreement until \$36.7 million was repaid on July 8, 2022 resulting in an outstanding indebtedness of \$43.3 million as of December 31, 2022.
+During the year ended December 31, 2021, \$75.0 million of indebtedness was outstanding under the Athyrium Credit Facility until we repaid such indebtedness in full on May 4, 2021.
+During the year ended December 31, 2021, \$80.0 million of indebtedness was outstanding under our Loan Agreement after we drew down the tranche A term loan on May 4, 2021.